 In the second part of this article we outline another ‘Four C’s’ that can be helpful for both you and your partner to keep in mind while you’re having therapy: communication, curiosity, compassion and a little bit of challenge.

 Dr Alison Jenaway is a Consultant Psychiatrist in Psychotherapy in the Liaison Psychiatry Service in Cambridge.
 She is a CAT therapist and supervisor and has been using CAT for over 20 years.
-She is a Trustee for ACAT, the national Association for Cognitive Analytic Therapy, and is a past ACAT Chair.
+She is a former Chair of ACAT, the national Association for Cognitive Analytic Therapy.